PlagueHO/CosmosDB/docs/New-CosmosDbBackoffPolicy.md

 ### -Delay

-This is the number of seconds to wait before retrying the last request.
+This is the number of milliseconds to wait before retrying the last request.

-If a linear back-off method is used then this is the exact number of seconds to wait between retries.
+If a linear back-off method is used then this is the exact number of milliseconds to wait between retries.

 If an exponential back-off method is used then this is the base delay to use for the first failure.
 Further failures will double